-- 1. Having an adequately staffed HMIS Lead Team.
-At present, we have 2 FTE and a temporary worker.
+- 1. Have an adequately staffed HMIS Lead Team.
+At present, we have 2.75 FTE positions.
 Continuums of Care of comparable size have 4-5 FTEs. - 2.
 Continue to train HMIS end users.
-Our team is discovering a lot of data entry mistakes that need to be corrected ASAP to ensure we can provide accurate reports. - 3.
+Our team is discovering a lot of data entry mistakes that need to be corrected ASAP to ensure we can provide accurate reports.
+HMIS is the community's database and its correct implementation and application is the responsibility of the entire Continuum of Care.
+The HMIS Lead Agency assists the community in that process. - 3.
 Continue our partnership with Nashville Rescue Mission to include their emergency shelter data in HMIS.
 The Homeless Impact Division is ready to receive that data.